Tejas-Sinroja/-_-_1/README.md

-# oibsip_taskno_1
+# Iris  flower classification

-This is the repository for iris flower classification using machine learning models
+Here the task is to train a machine learning model that can learn from the measurements of the iris species and classify them.